Rahul-Das-456/Mexican_Tortilla_Pricing_Analysis/README.md

 Navigate to the /notebooks directory and open the Jupyter notebook files.
 Follow the step-by-step instructions in the notebooks to reproduce the analysis.
 Refer to the documentation in the /docs directory for additional insights and interpretations.

-Dependencies:
-Python 3.x
-Jupyter Notebook
-Pandas
-Matplotlib
-Seaborn
+Dependencies: Python 3.x, Jupyter Notebook, Pandas, Matplotlib, Seaborn
 Contributions:
 Contributions to this project are welcome!
 If you have suggestions, enhancements, or bug fixes, feel free to submit a pull request or open an issue.